OpenDataAlex/opendataalex.github.io-src/content/magento_update_backend_fun_frustration.md

 Title: Magento Update:  Backend Fun/Frustration
 Date: 2008-08-24 08:48:49
-Category:  Magento, Archive
+Category: Archive
+Tags: Magento

 Seeing that there's been interest with Magento, I figured I would write up my experiences since the last time I published about it.